VSPEC-collab/VSPEC/README.md

 # Exoplanet Phase Curve Variability Simulator

-This code links variable stellar model output to GCM output and creates realistic, synthetic data of a star/planet system.
+TEST This code links variable stellar model output to GCM output and creates realistic, synthetic data of a star/planet system.
 It returns spectra of the star, planet, and combined star/planet.
 The data sets will be used to create a method of separating the planet's flux (reflected and thermal) from the combined system flux as observed by a telescope, in order to study the planet's atmosphere based on its spectra.

 ## Requirements